-All orthogonal function sets have the property of being able to represent a function in terms of a sum (or integral) of the members of the set.
-Depending on the function being represented, an appropriate scaling factor is chosen for each member of the set.
-A function f (t) can be represented as a sum over the Chebyshev polynomials by the relation:
+All orthogonal function sets have the property of being able to represent a function in terms of a sum of the set members.
+Depending on the function, a scaling factor is selected for each set member.
+A function f(t) can be represented as a sum over the Chebyshev polynomials by the relation: